-Still Life was also inspired by real people and events, the Italian director and producer recognised something both profound and universal in these workers.
-“There are people whose personal lives appear empty but who are emotionally self-sufficient and find fulfillment in other areas of their lives, for example their jobs,” said Pasolini.
+Still Life was also inspired by real people and events; the Italian director and producer recognised something both profound and universal in these workers.
+“There are people whose personal lives appear empty but who are emotionally self-sufficient and find fulfilment in other areas of their lives, for example their jobs,” said Pasolini.

 Filippo L’Astorina, the Editor

 Still Life is released nationwide on 6th February 2015.